 "In a hole in the ground, there lived a hobbit."
 On September 21, 1937, J.R.R.
 Tolkien published The Hobbit.
 75 years later, we're still reading about that hobbit who left that hole in the ground to follow a band of dwarves and a wizard on a great adventure.
-The children's novel has been translated into more than 40 languages, sold tens of millions of copies, and has been made into an upcoming movie trilogy.
+The children's novel has been translated into over 40 languages and sold tens of millions of copies.
 It even had a series of sequels you may have heard of.

 Thanks for years of adventure, Bilbo Baggins.
 Happy 75th Birthday!